jjvanzon/Circular-Language-Spec/spec/interfaces/interfaces-main-concepts.md

 It is about the bit of dotted line denoted by the arrow.
 This is an automatic extension of the solid line on the left.
 Because the the reference (__R__) on the left has an externally defined interface (__I__) on the right, and the object (__O__) supports this interface, the reference’s line is automatically redirected to this particular interface of the object.
 Automatic redirections like that are called *object resolution*.

-There are a lot of other object resolution concepts related to interfaces and inheritance, such as overriding and shadowing, but they will be covered separately in the *Object Resolution* chapter.
+There are a lot of other object resolution concepts related to interfaces and inheritance, such as overriding and shadowing, but they might be covered separately in the *Object Resolution* chapter.

 The situation above only works in case of implicit interfaces.
 It also does not work when the same interface is defined twice.
 If it is, you have to refer to the interface explicitly.